koenigmm/UnityThirdPersonSandbox/README.md

 # UnityThirdPersonSandbox
 Payed assets from the Unity Asset Store are not included.
 This project is partly based on the course [Unity 3rd Person Combat & Traversal from GameDev.TV](https://www.udemy.com/course/unity-3rd-person-combat-traversal/).
-The state machine and ante the approach for melee combat were adopted.
+The state machine and the approach for melee combat were adopted..
 The following is custom-made:

 -	Saving System
 -	AI